 As previously mentioned, some property managers do have relationships with the credit bureaus.
 If you rent from a property manager, you can ask if they report your rent payments.
 If they don’t, you can hook yourself up with a rent reporting service that will.
 Rent reporting services act as a sort of intermediary in rent transactions.
 You make your payment to the reporting service and, for a fee, it will pass your payment along to the landlord.
 In the process, the reporting service reports your payment to the credit bureaus.

 In some cases, the landlord or property manager will also have to register for the service and the service may require that the landlord pay all or a part of the fee.
 It benefits landlords because they will know they have a conscientious tenant who is more likely to make on time payments.

 The fee structure varies.
 Some services charge an enrollment fee and a monthly fee.
 A typical fee arrangement might consist of a $40 enrollment fee and a recurring fee of $9.95 per month.
 Others charge just a monthly fee or a fee per payment.

 It is also possible, for an additional fee, to have the reporting service do a look-back and report your rent payments for the previous 24 months.
 The service will first need to verify your payments with your landlord.
 When that is done, you will extend your credit history by two years, which is always good for your credit score.

 One service that you can use to pay your landlord and have your payments reported to all three credit bureaus is RentTrack.
-In addition, RentTrack only charges $6.95 per payment for checks and ACH payments or 2.95% for credit card payments.
+In addition, RentTrack charges a $6.95 monthly subscription fee.

 Choosing the Right Rent Reporting Service